AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Car insurance reviews

 Although rates are low overall in the Cowboy State, cities have higher rates.
-For example, average premiums in cities such as Rock Springs and Cheyenne are higher than the state average.
+For example, average premiums in Cheyenne are higher than the state average.

 • American National and USAA have the lowest average rates for most driver profiles in Wyoming, but USAA is available only to military personnel and their families.

-• State Farm and GEICO also offer below-average rates, but State Farm has higher customer satisfaction ratings.
+• State Farm and GEICO also offer below-average rates in most categories, but State Farm has higher customer satisfaction ratings.

 Cheapest Car Insurance in Wyoming for Full Coverage: American National